cabforum/code-signing/docs/CSBR.md

 [EDITOR: This is a controversial issue because some CAs might allow suspension of Code Signing Certificates because the scope is different.
 Suggest adding an effective date if we are to include this requirement and subsequent statements in 4.9.14, 4.9.15, 4.9.16.]

-The Repository MUST NOT include entries that indicate that a Certificate is suspended.
+Effective 2023-09-15, the Repository MUST NOT include entries that indicate that a Certificate is suspended.

 ### 4.9.14 Who can request suspension